-alternative coming-of-age rituals to celebrate a young girl's entry into womanhood that do not involve physically harming them simplification of nullification process of Early, Child and Forced Marriages policies and interventions around response speak to everyone's needs, which is a fundamental step to understanding the primary and secondary effects of a health emergency on different individuals and communities.
+Call for simplification of nullification process of Early, Child and Forced Marriages 💓 Ensure policies and interventions around response speak to everyone's needs, which is a fundamental step to understanding the primary and secondary effects of a health emergency on different individuals and communities.
 At the same time the protection needs of women and girls must be at the center of response efforts.